Sgvkamalakar/Azure-Talking-Avatar/README.md

 ## Setup

 To run the application, you need to set up your Azure Text-to-Speech subscription key, service region, and service host.
 You can set these values in a `.env` file or directly in the script.

+The text-to-speech avatar feature is only available in these service regions: West US 2, West Europe, and Southeast Asia.
+Create a resource group in these regions and use the same.

 ```dotenv
 SUBSCRIPTION_KEY=<your_subscription_key>